 When a document is checked out, users will still be able to download it, but will only be able to override the document check out and edit the document if they have the necessary user group access rights.
 For more information on assigning user group access rights, see the following knowledge base article.

 The user who has checked out the document, will automatically be authorised to check the document back in.
 Only once the document has been checked back in can it be edited by another user.

-Users can e-mail documents to firstname.lastname@example.org.
-PPO will match the users' e-mail addresses to their employee records and upload and save the documents.
+Users can e-mail documents to email@example.com.
+PPO will match the users' e-mail addresses to their resource records and upload and save the documents.
 The document name will be used for the document title and, when the user logs into PPO, the document will appear on their Home Page under an Unclassified documents section.
-Please note, this section will only be visible on the Home Page if there are documents requiring classification.

 - Users can attach multiple documents to a single e-mail and each attachment will upload as a separate document;

 - Users can CC or even BCC firstname.lastname@example.org when sending the documents to other people and PPO will still upload the document(s);

 - If one document is e-mailed and the e-mail does not contain a subject, the document file name will be used as the document title.

 - If one document is e-mailed and the e-mail does contain a subject, the e-mail subject will be used as the document title.